Enrico Caruso: Metropolitan Opera

 On 10 December 1910, Caruso created the role of Dick Johnson in the world premiere of Puccini's La fanciulla del West.
 The composer wrote the music for Johnson with Caruso's voice specifically in mind.
 Appearing with Caruso were two more of the Met's star singers, the Czech soprano Emmy Destinn and baritone Pasquale Amato.
 Arturo Toscanini, then the Met's principal conductor, presided in the orchestra pit.
 David Belasco, author of the original play and Puccini himself were both on hand to personally supervise the production.

 Extortion by Black Hand

 Caruso's immense popularity drew the attention of New York's Black Hand extortionists.
 They threatened to harm him and his family, or injure his throat with lye if he did not pay them $2000 (US $65,000 in 2025).
 The tenor promptly paid their extortion fee and expected the matter to be closed, but his willingness to pay made them regard him as an easy mark.
 They subsequently demanded an even larger sum of $15,000 (US $489,000 in 2025) Caruso had no intention of paying a second time and he contacted the police.
 He was aided by New York City police detective Joseph Petrosino who, impersonating Caruso, captured the extortionists.
-Two Italian men, Antonio Misiano and Antonio Cincotto, would be later specifically accused of the crime.
+Two Italian men, Antonio Misiano and Antonio Cincotto, were charged for the crime.